ndaniele/ndaniele.github.io/_posts/2016-06-21-how_the_web_works_or_the_telegraph_2_0.markdown

 ![](http://i.imgur.com/9LqvFYT.png)

 You've gotten a job in a black and white office and you're looking at a giant switchboard.
-It’s you're job to make the correct connection, so that the caller on one end, can be connected to the receiver on the other end. ...Not so overwhelming or mysterious after all.
+It’s you're job to make the correct connection, so that the caller on one end can be connected to the receiver on the other end. ...Not so overwhelming or mysterious after all.

 Computers perform this same task by connecting to other computers, in the same way that telephone operators used to connect callers to networks.